asjotawar/SalesForecasting/README.md

 # SalesForecasting
-THis is an Web application which used Machine Learning and Stasistical algorithems to forcast sales
+This is a Web application which used Machine Learning and Statistical algorithems to forecast sales